schell/renderling.xyz/content/news/index.md

 Writing an "extension" requires writing a derive macro for the Rust side and then implementing a trait to provide the WGSL side.
-I expect that writing extensions for `wgsl-rs` to be about twice the effort of writing derive macros for Rust alone, but at least there's a solution.
+I expect writing extensions for `wgsl-rs` to be about twice the effort of writing derive macros for Rust alone, but at least there's a solution.

 ### Stars on github